Mikeyar1/CSE432--Machine-Learning/README.md

-# CSE432--Machine-Learning
+# CSE432 - Machine-Learning, Miami University
-CSE432 - Machine Learning
+Machine learning projects and assignments used at the course